★ Master County Hub ★ 15 Counties

 • Colorado River Valley: Lake Havasu, Bullhead, Parker, Quartzsite.
 Hot summers, water-recreation lifestyle, lowest waterfront prices in the southwestern U.S.

-Major geographic features matter for buyers: Grand Canyon (Coconino), Sedona red rocks (Yavapai/Coconino), Mogollon Rim (Gila/Coconino/Navajo), Sonoran Desert and Saguaro National Park (Pima), San Pedro River (Cochise), and 26 state parks plus three national parks total.
-Property tax averages 0.63% statewide… one of the lower effective rates in the country.
+Major geographic features matter for buyers working through this Arizona 15 counties guide: Grand Canyon (Coconino), Sedona red rocks (Yavapai/Coconino), Mogollon Rim (Gila/Coconino/Navajo), Sonoran Desert and Saguaro National Park (Pima), San Pedro River (Cochise), and 26 state parks plus three national parks total.
+Property tax averages 0.63% statewide… one of the lower effective rates in the country, and a constant across Arizona real estate by county comparisons.

 2026 Arizona Sporting & Cultural Calendar

-Events drive Arizona Counties Real Estate demand.
+Events drive Arizona Counties Real Estate demand across every one of the 15 counties.
 Spring training fills hotels and pushes short-term rental rates.
 The WM Phoenix Open hosts the largest gallery in PGA history.
 Cactus League season turns Scottsdale and Peoria into baseball cities every February.
 And 2026 is the once-in-a-century Route 66 Centennial year.
 Below is the calendar that matters for buyers, sellers, second-home owners, and STR investors across the 15 counties.

 Cactus League Spring Training